 Chicago has always been a foreign city; the 1890 census revealed that more than three-fourths of the people living in the city proper were immigrants and their children, and even today, some 17 percent of the citizens in the city proper were born outside the United States.
 But historically Chicago's foreign-born were not cosmopolitans.
 (European immigrants gave Buenos Aires a Parisian flair; not so Chicago's Poles and Irish.)
 Usually poor, often illiterate, they were displaced villagers who continued to see the world as villagers, even from their three-flats in the big city.

 Whether entrepreneurial spirit is a cultural trait or merely an economic artifact is not a question we can settle here.
 What is indisputable is that relatively few of Chicago's newcomers come from entrepreneurial cultures.
-The East Indian engineers who account for a disproportionate number of start-ups in Silicon Valley, the West Indians who are reinvigorating New York City's economy, the Asians who are a presence in Vancouver, or the Cubans who have transformed Miami into a Southern Hemisphere entrepot of capital—none come within several states of Chicago.
+The East Indian engineers who account for a disproportionate number of start-ups in Silicon Valley, the West Indians who are reinvigorating New York City's economy, the Asians who are a presence in Vancouver, or the Cubans who have transformed Miami into a Southern Hemisphere entrepot of capital are not present in numbers in Chicago.

 * * *

 Chicago has always been good at making stuff, not selling it or inventing it or bankrolling it.
-Such Chicago specialities as electric and electronics equipment and industrial machinery hold potential for expanded craft-oriented manufacturing or "high-tech cottage industry" of the sort that has put Bavaria, parts of Japan and the "Third Italy" around Milan on the world map.
+Such Chicago specialties as electric and electronics equipment and industrial machinery hold potential for expanded craft-oriented manufacturing or "high-tech cottage industry" of the sort that has put Bavaria, parts of Japan, and the "Third Italy" around Milan on the world map.

 This "variety-based manufacturing" is less mechanized and uses relatively shorter production runs than mass production industries familiar from Chicago's past.
 Rebuilding Chicago's industry along today's lines thus means redesigning not just the product but the process.
 Chicago has done this before too.
-Chicago's legendary capitalists also invested their genius less in things than in systems to make things and sell things.
-What made Chicago a great 19th century industrial city was not steel, beef or wheat, but new ideas about how to make steel, how to pack beef, how to market grain.
-Sears, Wards, Walgreens, Armour and Swift weren't just companies; they were ideological systems devoted to organizing work, sales, warehousing and transport.
+What made Chicago a great 19th century industrial city was not steel, beef, or wheat, but new ideas about how to make steel, how to pack beef, how to market grain.
+Sears, Wards, Walgreens, Armour, and Swift weren't just companies; they were ideological systems devoted to organizing work, sales, warehousing and transport.

 * * *

-The vision that has seemed to dance in Chicagoans' heads over the decades has been Paris, or rather the imitation Paris that Chicago invented in 1893, the White City built for the World Columbian Exposition.
-Visitors praised the results often enough—Fortune magazine in 1967 argued that having shops, theaters and museums and the sophisticated population to sustain them put Chicago (to borrow from historian Carl Condit) "in the front rank of world cities"—that the locals believed it.
+The vision that has seemed to dance in Chicagoans' heads over the decades has been Paris, or rather the imitation Paris that Chicago invented in 1893 in the form of the White City built for the World Columbian Exposition.
+Visitors praised the results often enough—Fortune magazine in 1967 argued that having shops, theaters, and museums and the sophisticated population to sustain them put Chicago (to borrow from historian Carl Condit) "in the front rank of world cities"—that the locals believed it.

 Scholars of the city have not been much interested in why some cities become world cities and others, seemingly equally favored, do not.
 Urbanologists can't even quite agree on what a global city is.
 A "significant node for decision-making," intones one.
 No, says another, it is a place with "international atmosphere and profile," with "global character."